 Would you pay $300 for someone to say thank you on Facebook?
 I didn’t think so.
 Try to price your rewards fairly and strategically, and offer many price ranges.
 Remember that typically people contribute $25 to $50, so offer incremental rewards of $25, $50, $75, $100, $150, $200, $300 etc. (or equivalent in other currencies) to encourage people to contribute a bit more than $10.

 Companies are looking for visibility to promote their products and services.
 Crowdfunding campaigns, teams and athletes can be very popular, especially on social media.
 Your campaign can be a great way to showcase existing sponsors, and also attract new ones.
 Discuss with your favourite gear provider, gym, travel agent or local business!

 If you already have a sponsor, you can add their logo, link to their website, and description to your campaign page to give you more credibility.

 If you acquire a sponsor during your campaign, go ahead and add their logo!
 The more, the merrier!
 In one of your rewards, you can even mention that you will showcase their logo on your campaign page.

 Your sponsor’s logo can also appear on your athlete or team's profile.
 You can delete and add more sponsors at any point.

-Alternatively, in order to receive the funds you raise, you’ll need to set up a PayPal account which you can link to your bank account.
-Don’t worry, PayPal is free and provides secure online transactions!
+In order to receive the funds you raise, you’ll need to set up a PayPal account which you can link to your bank account.

 If you already have a PayPal account, then you simply need to provide us with the associated email address when you fill out the campaign form.
 If you don’t have one, click here to create one.